Valkea/OC_P1/README.md

 'You can check the generated files in demo/slide3'
 ```

-## Ouputs

-### *Errors:*
-you can find any scraping errors in the errors.log file along with the page URL.

-### *Data:*
-you can find the scraped information and images in the 'data' folder.
-Each category is provided with its own 'category_folder' in which you will be able to find the downloaded images and the generated csv file.

-### *Demo data:*
-when running the script in slide mode, the generated data are stored into a 'demo' folder.

 ## Tests
-You can test the modules of the script with pytest
+You can test the modules of the script with pytest.

 ```bash
 >>> pytest -s
 ```
 Be careful, the whole test is pretty long !
-So instead, you can test one class at a time with the following commands
+So instead, you can test one class at a time with the following commands.

 ```bash
 >>> pytest -sk TestBook